siddharth1712/Tuning-Controller-in-ROS/docs/README.md

 Week 1:
 Learnt ROS from the link http://wiki.ros.org/ROS/Tutorials
 Completed 10 out of 18 links as of now.

+Learnt about ROS nodes, topics, service, parameters, console etc.